-

 The next step is to identify the costs associated with your marketing strategies.

-First, outline any costs associated with your strategies.
+Start by outlining any costs associated with your strategies.
 For example, let’s say you own a furniture shop that will launch a new collection within the year.

-To increase awareness about your new offerings, you’re employing the following strategies:
+To increase awareness about your new offerings, you’re employing the following strategies: Content marketing, digital PR, and digital advertising.
+Each of those strategies comes with its own set of costs.

 - Content strategy